Anton Blank says the research will help teachers identify and address biases towards Māori and Pasifika students.

 “What the research has told us consistently since the 1960s is that teachers have lowest expectations of Maori and Pasifika students and highest expectations of Asian and Pākehā students.”

-He says although home is a crucial factor in determining student outcomes, that “by far the most important thing is teacher engagement with students”.
+He says that although home is crucial in determining student outcomes, “by far the most important thing is teacher engagement with students”.

 “If we were to look at a balance between teacher engagement and influences at home, around 80 percent emanates from teacher expectations,” Blank says.